dials/dials/doc/sphinx/documentation/tutorials/centring_vs_pseudocentring.rst

   dials.reindex indexed.refl change_of_basis_op=b-c,b+c,a

-This gives us :file:`reindexed_reflections.refl`.
+This gives us :file:`reindexed.refl`.
 Before passing this along with :file:`bravais_setting_5.expt` to refinement and then to integration it is worth exploring this result with :program:`dials.image_viewer` and :program:`dials.reciprocal_lattice_viewer`.